bubiji/docs.kazuo.ai/docs/terms.md

-# KaZuo.AI Terms of Use
+# Sens Terms of Use
-Please read the following terms and conditions carefully before subscribing to "KaZuo.AI Monthly" or "KaZuo.AI Annual", a service provided by "KaZuo.AI" ("we", "us", "our") (the "Service").
+Please read the following terms and conditions carefully before subscribing to "Sens Monthly" or "Sens Annual", a service provided by "Sens" ("we", "us", "our") (the "Service").

 Subscription
 The service is a subscription-based, fee-based service, which means you will be paid in advance for future subscription usage.
 Currently you can choose to use the service on an annual, monthly, or buyout basis.